-Horror Movies On Netflix & VOD: Three Must-Watch Horror Movies From 2017 That Went Overlooked
+Horror Movies On Netflix And VOD: Three Must-Watch Horror Movies From 2017 That Were Overlooked

 — JamieTaylor-Thompson (@J_TaylorThomson) February 1, 2018

 With superb onscreen chemistry, Alexandra Shipp (McKayla) and Brianna Hildebrand (Sadie) are a riot.
 The talented duo supplies numerous laugh-out-loud moments, and per his usual, Robinson is also charming and funny.
 But this is a slasher horror flick, so, it has plenty of gore and suspense alongside the laughs.
-If you enjoy witty horror films that poke fun at genre tropes—movies like Scream, You’re Next, and Cabin in the Woods—then Tragedy Girls is a must-watch.
+If you enjoy witty horror films that poke fun at genre tropes — movies like Scream, You’re Next, and Cabin in the Woods— then Tragedy Girls is a must-watch.

 From A Dark Song to Tragedy Girls, some of the best horror movies of 2017 are new to Netflix and VOD.